-Click here to view the estimated tuition, fees, and living expenses for the 2018-2019 academic year.
+Click here to view the estimated tuition, fees, and living expenses.

 In order to apply for the F-1 student visa, you will need an I-20 form issued by the school.
 Click here to see the process.
 Applicants will not be issued paperwork to apply for their visa until they submit the $500 program deposit fee, required upon admission.